Built for ambitious high school students with serious long-term goals.

 It is built for ambitious students first, while still giving parents and schools enough clarity to understand the work.

-Best-fit goals
+Unsupported goals

 Questions people usually ask